How Smart Mamas Get It Done While The Kids Are In School

 Print off a Design My Day Action Sheet and begin each day by identifying your 3 M.I.T’s (Most Important Tasks).
 Get those out of the way first – then move on to the things on your list above.
 If you don’t schedule them in, they’ll never happen.

 I’ve achieved so much by doing this.
-Over the past few years I’ve become super organised, got fit, learned Spanish, did online business school and started my online business.
+Over the past few years I’ve become super organised, got fit, learned Spanish, and started my online business.

 All of this is down to getting clear about my goals and being focused.